Caezarr-OSS/Strigo/README.md

 # Strigo - SDK & JDK Version Manager

-Strigo is a lightweight and efficient CLI tool designed for managing JDKs and SDKs locally.
+Strigo is a lightweight and efficient CLI tool designed for managing SDKs locally.
 It allows users to easily install, remove, and switch between multiple versions of Java Development Kits (JDKs) and other SDKs.

 ![Strigo Logo](assets/img/strigo.jpeg)